-Personal Statement
+Personal Statement From Jen

-Today I stand strong in my own betrayal trauma recovery and have sought support through high-level therapy, pastoral counseling, and a support group for betrayed women.
+Today, I stand strong in my own betrayal trauma recovery and have sought support through high-level therapy, pastoral counseling, and a support group for betrayed women.
 My recovery started four years ago, and it will always be part of my life.
 Even though I would never wish this pain on anyone else, I am grateful that God can help other marriages overcome betrayal and sex addiction.
 I know God will help me move past the grief and into something even better.

 Previous